STREET TREE PLANTING

 We plan our planting projects based on interest in a neighborhood.
-If you live in our priority planting zones and would like a tree adjacent to your home or business, pleas complete the Tree Interest Form.
+If you live in our priority planting zones, you can submit your interest by completing the Tree Interest Form.

-We'll inform you of the planting date if the site passes all the city requirements and a utilities check.
+Our Community Engagement team will send notification letters to all residents on the blocks we plan to plant.
+We'll inform you of the planting date if the site near you passes all the city requirements and a utility check.
 You'll be invited to choose a tree from our menu of options and even volunteer to plant the tree with us!

 PLANT WITH US

 You can sign up to help plant your tree and work with your neighbors to determine your neighborhood's future look and feel.